-It is great to push ourselves and strive for excellence, just make sure you are not creating an unachievable list that will burn you out or that you are guaranteed to fail in which will make you feel bad and unworthy because you didn’t get everything done.
-This can be a nasty self-sabotaging trap that we nearly all fall into at times.
+It is great to push ourselves and strive for excellence, just make sure you are not creating an unachievable list that will burn you out or that you are guaranteed to fail, which will make you feel bad because you didn’t get everything done.
+This can be a nasty self-sabotaging trap that we can fall into.

 Delete things from your list that are just not that important, and don’t weigh yourself down with massive responsibility to get everything done.
 Recognise what is truly important to you and what really needs to be done and delete the rest off your list.

 You don’t need to do everything yourself and you don’t need to control everything.
 You are still worthy, deserving, enough and valuable even when you get other people to help with the things that need to be done.

 You don’t need to break yourself to prove yourself to the world or anyone in it.
 Delegate some of the stuff you need to do.
 Get other people on board to help out to get everything done… it may even lead to better, deeper relationships and a greater sense of connection in your life.

 When you are getting everything done, make sure it is focused action.
 Remove the distractions around you that will take your focus away as much as possible while you are in action.
 Instead of “pushing through” all the time and wasting a huge amount of time and energy being unproductive, take some real breaks and then come back to the tasks with more focus, clarity and determination.